jcmf/gribbl/api.coffee.md

           fixCSS css
           $link.replaceWith "<style>#{css.contents}</style>"

 Find script tags and browserify them.
-For now I'm just going to process script tag contents; I'll leave `src=` inlining for later.
-I'm also not going to worry about `type` just yet.
+If the script is external, let Browserify read the file itself.
+Otherwise, we need to pass in a stream, not a string, and give it the directory the stream came from, but not an actual file name.

       for script in $('script').get()
+        bopts = debug: yes
         $script = $ script

-Browserify wants a stream, not a string, and wants basedir but not the actual file name.
+        if url = $script.attr 'src'
+          entry = resolvePath url
+          if not entry then continue
+        else

-        jsStream = new require('stream').Readable()
+          entry = new require('stream').Readable()
-        jsStream._read = ->
+          entry._read = ->
-        jsStream.push $script.html()
+          entry.push $script.html()
-        jsStream.push null
+          entry.push null
+          bopts.entries = [entry]
-        basedir = require('path').dirname inPath
+          bopts.basedir = require('path').dirname inPath
+        bopts.entries = [entry]
-        b = require('browserify') {basedir, entries: [jsStream], debug: yes}
+        b = require('browserify') bopts
         await b.bundle defer err, buf
         if err then fail err
         $script.replaceWith "<script>#{buf}</script>"